 There was a positive and proactive approach to reducing restrictive practices and promoting a restraint free environment in this service.
 The person in charge was familiar with the guidance and had been working with the management and care team to reduce and eliminate where possible restrictive practices.
 The centre had completed the self-assessment questionnaire and had developed a targeted improvement plan.

 Resources were made available for staff training and for equipment such as low to floor beds and falls prevention mats in bedrooms.
-This was a significant investment in equipment made by the provider and underlies their overall commitment to reducing restrictive practices.
+Staff had undertaken mandatory on-line training in restrictive practice and in dementia awareness training which included the management of complex behaviour.
+The management team had recently began toolbox talks specific to restrictive practice and had developed a masterclass training presentation on restrictive practice which was made available to all staff on the centres on-line training platform.
+This was a significant investment made by the provider and underlies their overall commitment to reducing restrictive practices.